LennartKeller/IMSDB_EPub/README.md

-# IMSDB_EPub
+---
+license: mit
+---
+## IMSDb to EPub

+**WIP**

-Scrape movie scripts from imsdb.com and convert them to Ebooks
+Scrape and convert movie scripts from https://imsdb.com to EPub files.

+The scraping is adapted from https://huggingface.co/datasets/mattismegevand/IMSDb/tree/main.